learnk8s/learnk8s.io/src/custom-authentication/content.md

 > If the public IP address of your local machine ever changes, you can update the firewall rule with [`gcloud compute firewall-rules update`](https://cloud.google.com/sdk/gcloud/reference/compute/firewall-rules/update).

-Now, log in to your instance with SSH:
+Now, log in to instance with SSH:

 ```terminal|command=1|title=bash
 gcloud compute ssh root@authn
 ```

-_Your next task is to install OpenLDAP on the instance._
+_The next step is to install OpenLDAP on the instance._

 OpenLDAP is distributed as the [`slapd`](https://packages.ubuntu.com/bionic/slapd) Debian package.

-However, before you install this package, you should preset some of its settings, which will make the configuration easier:
+Before you install this package, you should preset some of its settings, which will make the configuration easier:

 ```terminal|command=1-6|title=bash
 cat <<EOF | debconf-set-selections